Ty Tyson: Radio career

 Tyson handled announcing chores for various events at WWJ, including broadcasting the Detroit Symphony Orchestra and the opening of the Ambassador Bridge and the Detroit-Windsor Tunnel.
 What he is best known for, however, is his pioneering work on play-by-play of live sports broadcasts for the station.

 On October 25, 1924, Tyson broadcast the first University of Michigan football game aired on the radio.
 Fielding H. Yost had given WWJ permission to broadcast the game against Wisconsin only because the game had been sold out.
 He was afraid broadcasting would hurt sales, but before the next home game Michigan was inundated with ticket requests.
 Sensing a good thing, Yost agreed to more broadcasts.

 On April 19, 1927, Tyson called his first Detroit Tigers game, inaugurating the first full season of radio broadcasts for a Major League Baseball team.
 He quickly became a popular figure with the team's fanbase.
 When the Tigers reached the World Series in 1934, baseball's then-commissioner, Kenesaw Mountain Landis, barred Tyson from appearing on any of the network radio coverage, citing the risk of partiality in his commentary.
-After Tiger fans sent more than 600,000 letters of protest, Landis compromised by allowing Tyson to announce the Series locally on WWJ.
-Tyson went on to call the 1935 Series (which involved the Tigers, and ended in their first-ever world championship) and the 1936 Series nationally for NBC, and broadcast the 1941 All-Star Game (played at Detroit's Briggs Stadium) for WWJ.
+After Tiger fans sent in more than 600,000 letters of protest, Landis compromised by allowing Tyson to announce the Series locally on WWJ.
+Tyson went on to call the 1935 Series (which involved the Tigers, and ended in their first-ever world championship) and the 1936 Series nationally for NBC radio, and broadcast the 1941 All-Star Game (played at Detroit's Briggs Stadium) for WWJ.